francislaus/MIPS8/README.md

 # MIPS8
-An 8 bit MIPS processor
+In this project we will implement an 8 bit MIPS like processor

+The documentation of the project can be found in the directory `/doc`.

+The testbench of the project can be found in the directory `/tests`.